gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 **2. WooCommerce Subscription:**
 On the increasing demand of users, Coupon Referral Program now provides compatibility with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/).
 Now, customers can avail of the coupons they endure in their account (earned by referring) for the renewal of their subscription orders.
 Admin can select whether they want to allow customers to apply single or all referral coupon codes for the renewal of their subscription.
 This compatibility update can be leveraged only if marketers enable the WooCommerce Subscription option from the settings.

+The admin can also utilize the feature, where he can enable/disable for first renewable only.
+After enabling this feature, the coupon will be applied on the first renewal.

+There is a separate set of settings for “free trial subscription” products.
+The admin can enable or disable this settings as per the requirements.
+After enabling the settings, the user can get the discount coupon on the first recurring payment after the free trial gets over.

 == Benefits: ==
 * Customers can use coupons to renew their subscription orders.
 * Increases the utilization of coupons in customers’ lives.